NixOS/nix/doc/manual/source/release-notes/rl-2.33.md

   This is expected to improve download performance on fast connections, since previously a single slow download consumer would stall the thread and prevent any other transfers from progressing.

   Many thanks go out to the [Lix project](https://lix.systems/) for the [implementation](https://git.lix.systems/lix-project/lix/commit/4ae6fb5a8f0d456b8d2ba2aaca3712b4e49057fc) that served as inspiration for this change and for triaging libcurl [issues with pausing](https://github.com/curl/curl/issues/19334).

+- Significantly improve tarball unpacking performance [#14689](https://github.com/NixOS/nix/pull/14689) [#14696](https://github.com/NixOS/nix/pull/14696) [#10683](https://github.com/NixOS/nix/issues/10683) [#11098](https://github.com/NixOS/nix/issues/11098)

+  Nix uses a content-addressed cache backed by libgit2 for deduplicating files fetched via `fetchTarball` and `github`, `tarball` flake inputs.
+Its usage has been significantly optimised to reduce the amount of I/O operations that are performed.
+For a typical nixpkgs source tarball this results in 200 times fewer system calls on Linux.
+In combination with libcurl pausing this alleviates performance regressions stemming from the tarball cache.

+- Already valid derivations are no longer copied to the store [#14219](https://github.com/NixOS/nix/pull/14219)

+  This results in a modest speedup when using the Nix daemon.

+- `nix nar ls` and `nix nar cat` are significantly faster and no longer buffer the whole NAR in memory [#14273](https://github.com/NixOS/nix/pull/14273) [#14732](https://github.com/NixOS/nix/pull/14732)

 ## S3 improvements